The UW ALACRITY Center

 R03 – Supporting Iterative Design of Homework in Problem Solving Therapy

-Principal Investigators: Elena Agapie, Pat Arean.
-This project focused on understanding barriers and facilitators to completing homework in Problem Solving Therapy, identifying opportunities for design to support effective completion of… Read More →
+Principal Investigators: Elena Agapie & Pat Arean.
+This project focused on understanding barriers and facilitators to completing homework in Problem Solving Therapy, identifying opportunities for design to support effective completion… Read More →

 Learn More: R03 – Supporting Iterative Design of Homework in Problem Solving Therapy